-- Select View Transactions or zoom on an amount in the Actual Costs column to open the Payroll Transaction Summary window for a labor cost element or the Transaction Summary window for cost elements other than Labor.
+- 1. Select Inquiry > Job Cost > Job Status. - 2.
+Select a Job and zoom on a Posted Cost Element. - 3.
+In the Cost Code Summary window, double-click a Cost Code in the scrolling window. - 4.
+In the Cost Codes Detail window, you can do the following: - Select View Monthly Costs to open the Job CC Monthly Costs window, showing monthly cost amounts for the cost code. - Select View Transactions or zoom on an amount in the Actual Costs column to open the Payroll Transaction Summary window for a labor cost element or the Transaction Summary window for cost elements other than Labor.
 You can zoom on items in the Transaction Summary window to view original transaction details. - Select View Production Units to open the Production Units Summary window, showing transaction detail for the selected cost code.
 This window contains a list of all production unit transactions, type, posting date, field percentages, and production quantities. - Zoom on an Estimated Cost amount to open the Cost Code Estimate Zoom window, where you can view original and change order estimates.
-See Revising Forecasted Costs (page 172). - Zoom on a Forecasted Cost amount to open the Forecast Cost Revision Entry window, where you can revise and post the forecast cost revision entry.
-See Using Forecasted Costs (page 171). - Enter the field percent complete.
+See Revising Forecasted Costs (page 173). - Zoom on a Forecasted Cost amount to open the Forecast Cost Revision Entry window, where you can revise and post the forecast cost revision entry.
+See Using Forecasted Costs (page 172). - Enter the field percent complete.
 For example, the project manager can enter a percent complete based on the work performed to date and job knowledge.
 If the actual production percent is greater than the estimated field percent, it may indicate a potential cost overrun.
 This percentage is also used in the Labor Breakdown window and shown on the Job Labor and Projected Variance reports. - Enter the production quantity per unit for the current period and the production best amounts.